 The TIFF–CBC Films Screenwriter Award will provide $15,000 to a Canadian writer of an outstanding feature-film screenplay, supporting them to develop their project.
-The Award is open to experienced screenwriters who are women, and/or who belong to an equity-seeking group, and/or who identify as a person with a disability.
+The Award is open to experienced screenwriters who are from equity-deserving communities, women, and/or persons with a disability.
 Applicants must have a writer or director credit on a feature film that has been presented at one of this Award’s recognized festivals.
 Our commitment is to fund the development of high-quality productions that reflect, represent, and reframe diverse perspectives through character-driven stories at the centre of the Canadian experience.

-The winner of the 2022 Award is Boris Rodriguez, for his screenplay Zoila and Andy.
+The winner of the 2023 Award is Yasmine Mathurin, for her screenplay Sorry Pardon Madame.